-- "Zero Income" households must report any increase of income within ten (10) days of the increase for the purpose of an interim adjustment in their share of the rent. - Families who have received a prior decrease of income interim since their last regularly scheduled recertification resulting in a rent portion reduction are required to report any new income changes within ten (10) days of the change. - Family Self-Sufficiency (FSS) program participants may request an interim adjustment through the FSS program coordinator. - Full-time student status changes from full-time enrollment status to part-time or less.
+"Zero Income" households must report any increase of income within ten (10) days of the increase for the purpose of an interim adjustment in their share of the rent.

+Family Self-Sufficiency (FSS) program participants may request an interim adjustment through the FSS program coordinator.

+Full-time student status changes from full-time enrollment status to part-time or less.